rubocop/ruby-style-guide/README.md

     end
     ```

-* Favor the use of exceptions for the standard library over
+* Favour the use of exceptions for the standard library over
 introducing new exception classes.

 ## Collections